-The Board met on seven occasions during the year under review.
-The Audit, Risk and Remuneration sub-Committees operated throughout the year and reported to the Board at its subsequent meetings.
-The Audit Committee met on six occasions, the Risk Committee five and the Remuneration Committee met once during the year to 31st December 2020.
+The Board met on eight occasions during the year under review.
+The Audit, Risk and Remuneration Committees operated throughout the year and reported to the Board at its subsequent meetings.
+The Audit Committee met on seven occasions, the Risk Committee six and the Remuneration Committee met once during the year to 31st December 2021.
 The Chair of each Committee is an Independent Non-Executive Director and appointed by the Board:

-- Audit Committee (Chaired by Caroline McDonnell) - Risk Committee (Chaired by Aisling Kennedy) - Remuneration Committee (Chaired by J G Hickey to September 2020)
+- Audit Committee (Chaired by Caroline McDonnell) - Risk Committee (Chaired by Aisling Kennedy) - Remuneration Committee (Chaired by Caroline McDonnell)